TianhangSun/TCP/README.md

 # TCP
-A stop and wait TCP implemented using UDP.
+TCP-like (stop and wait) reliable file transmission protocol implemented using UDP.
 Implemented for course project, not intended for production use.